Our Hand Embroidery Techniques

 Panjin embroidery, from the coastal region of Liaoning, is rich and dramatic.

-It uses metallic gold and silver threads to create patterns of prosperity and blessing — dragons, phoenixes, and peonies that symbolize happiness and unity.
+It uses metallic gold and silver threads to create patterns of prosperity and blessing, typical examples include dragons, phoenixes, and peonies that symbolize happiness and unity.

 Each motif is stitched with care, layer by layer, to reflect light and create depth.